Candida Martinelli's Italophile Site

 French King, Francois I, to implicate his enemy Charles V, and when the

-prisoner confessed to this, he was killed.
+prisoner helpfully confessed to this, he was killed.

 Years later, Caterina